 Another common example of using CAS Views is for different translations of a document.
 Each translation may be represented with a different CAS View.
 Each translation may be described by a different set of analysis results.
-For more details on CAS Views and Sofas see Chapter 6, Multiple CAS Views of an Artifact in UIMA Tutorial and Developers' Guides and Chapter 5, Annotations, Artifacts, and Sofas in UIMA Tutorial and Developers' Guides.
+For more details on CAS Views and Sofas, see Multiple CAS Views of an Artifact and Annotations, Artifacts, and Sofas.

 2.3.3.
-Interacting with the CAS and External Resources
+Using CASes and External Resources